pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/usdc-bridge.md

 **This bridge can be used through writing a program that interacts with it–this is the method we recommend.**

-If you need to use this bridge and cannot write your own dapp to use it, you can bridge USDC from Goerli to Linea, and from Linea to Goerli, by using certain tools on Etherscan.
+If you need to use this bridge and cannot write your own dapp to use it, you can bridge USDC from Goerli to PepeSync, and from PepeSync to Goerli, by using certain tools on Etherscan.

 ### Can I use this bridge on another network?

 The code for this bridge is open-source; it will be released under the Apache 2.0 license; if you're interested in this use case, watch this space for future documentation on the topic.

-# Bridging USDC between Goerli and Linea Goerli
+# Bridging USDC between Goerli and PepeSync Goerli

 ## Requirements and process

 We’ll walk through these steps in more detail below, but this is the general process:

-1. Have Goerli or Linea USDC available to you in an account that you control
+1. Have Goerli or PepeSync USDC available to you in an account that you control
-2. Have sufficient gETH or Linea ETH in that account to be able to pay gas fees
+2. Have sufficient gETH or PepeSync ETH in that account to be able to pay gas fees

         **Note: Currently, the bridge requires users to pay a 0.01ETH fee, to help prevent denial-of-service attacks.
 This amount–or higher–must be sent as the value of the transaction.**